A CDS Option Miscellany: Single-name options

 \subsection{Knockout, running}

-Until now, single-name options have been assumed to trade knockout and exercise into protection paid as a running premium.
-The payer price $C_+$ (the receiver price will be analogous and we omit it throughout to save space) is
+In the old days, single-name options were assumed to trade knockout and exercise into protection paid as a running premium.
+The payer price $C_+$ (the receiver price will be analogous and we omit it throughout) is

 where $\sbar$ denotes the par spread, $s_K$ the strike spread, $V^1_t$ the RPV01, $t_E$ the expiry date of the option, and $T$ the maturity date of the underlying swap (today=0).
 Now $V_t^1$ is a collapsing numeraire as it is zero after default, so we pass to the survival measure \cite{Schoenbucher04} $\ex^*$ defined as